jwagnervaz/EFI-VENTURA-DUAL-XEON-E5-2680V4-RX570-ZXDU99D4-V13.1/README.md

 | Audio          | Realtek audio (ALCID=11)            |

-PS: Sata FIXED, without this EFI fixes, rhe board does not recognize any Sata device.
+PS: Sata FIXED, without this EFI fixes, the board does not recognize any Sata device.

 - This version was prepared using OpenCore 0.9.3 for MacOS Ventura.
 - Fix SMBIOS, was erased for security reasons.